CSCI-442-Mines/project-3-starter/README.md

 - Either use vim/emacs on Isengard or push/pull on your local Docker image to fix problems and continue development.

-We STRONGLY discourage you connecting VSCode to Isengard via the ssh plugin.
-VSCode runs linters and syntax checks on Isengard, which in turn puts heavy pressure on Isengard.
+We STRONGLY discourage you connecting VS Code to Isengard via the ssh plugin.
+VS Code runs linters and syntax checks on Isengard, which in turn puts heavy pressure on Isengard.
 We had severe performance problems in the past, especially in the last two days of submissions.
 Therefore do as much development as you can locally.
-We won\'t be able to help you if you leave Isengard testing to the last days and if Isengard becomes too crowded.
+We won't be able to help you if you leave Isengard testing to the last days and if Isengard becomes too crowded.